jeaubin/katacoda-scenarios/compare/step1.md

 ## Manual investigation

 We could not provide enough device, so we have "virtual".
 They react the same as normal devices, with limited commands.
+Click the following command to connect to the device.

 `mock_device_cli --os nxos --mock_data_dir /root/katacoda-scenarios/robot/original_data/nxos --state execute`{{execute}}